 Odour – dog poo should have a mild odour; any dramatic changes can indicate problems.
 Flatulence or a particularly stinky poo could signal a change in your dog’s gut flora, or they’re struggling to cope with a new diet or ingredient.
 Treats and human foods are common culprits!
 Dog poo is always going to smell, but with a good diet your dog’s poos should be bearable.

 Colour – the colour of your dog’s poo depends a lot on your dog’s diet.
 Only you know what is normal for your dog.
 Shades of greenish brown, red brown or dark brown are all normal.
 However, abnormal colours like dark black tarry substances could indicate internal bleeding and digested blood in the stool.
 Pale, yellowy or greasy poo can indicate fat digestion issues with the pancreas, or malabsorption where your dog can’t absorb fat.
 Any dramatic changes in colour, from very pale, bright orange or visible blood is a cause for concern.
 In this case, always see your vet and take a stool sample with you.

 What to do about your dog’s irregular poos?

 So if your furry friend’s poo seems out of the ordinary, always get them checked out by a vet.

 If you think your dog’s diet is causing their diarrhoea, we’d love to help.
 Here at Tails.com we can create your dog’s unique recipe with the exact nutrients they need.
 We’ll tailor their recipe based on their health, lifestyle, breed and more.
 And what’s the result?
 A waggy tail and all the goodness their body needs.
-Get your free 2 week trial today.
+Get 50% off your first box today.